cuijiyao01/docker-k8s-training/docker/Exercise 4 - Dockerfiles Extended.md

 In this exercise, you will create a Dockerfile consisting of two stages.
 Within a build stage you will compile a go-based web app.
 Next, copy the binary to run stage, which consists of a minimal set of libs only. (and yes, you could also link everything statically and have an image with the binary only).

-The app is a simple web server providing view and edit functionality for "wiki pages" and is based on this [tutorial](https://golang.org/doc/articles/wiki/).
+The app is a simple webserver providing view and edit functionality for "wiki pages" and is based on this [tutorial](https://golang.org/doc/articles/wiki/).
 It serves on port 8080, renders web pages based on templates parsed from files and can persist pages on the filesystem.

 The structure looks like this
 ```